 Data storage

-The default configuration uses the local file system for data storage.
-This is sufficient for a single server installation, as well as for a multi-server installation where you can share a file system between server nodes.
+The on-premises installation was designed to use the local file system for data storage, and the default configuration reflects this.
+File system based storage is recommended for most installations - it’s fast, and can be used for a single server installation as well as for a multi-server installation where you can share a persistent file system between server nodes.

 Amazon Web Services S3